rabbiit/api-docs/sections/api-tokens.md

 Call made by another User Agent will return `401 Unauthorized` status code and will distroy this API token and make permanently invalid for news requests.

-API Tokens without access for more than 30 days are automatically distroyed.
+API Tokens without access for more than 30 days are automatically destroyed.

 <a name="generate"></a>
 ## Generate API token